 Olive Garden breadstick recipe:

-- 1 cup + 2 tablespoons warm water
+- 1 cup and 2 Tbsp warm water

 - Knead the dough until smooth, sprinkling with flour as needed to make the dough manageable.
 Place the dough in a lightly greased bowl and let rise one hour, or until doubled.